A client recently came to our partner architect, concerned about losing money to discrepancies between the budget and the actual costs of the project.

-If you want to compare a project budget to the actual cost, you will need a simple table like New Avenue uses in our Budget Page.
+If you want to compare a project budget to the actual cost, you’ll need a simple table like New Avenue uses on our Budget Page.
 Anyone on your team can look at the budget tab on your project page by signing into newavenuehomes.com.

-Now, even if you’re a Silicon Valley or Hedge Fund billionaire that has no budget, and you want to create a work of art, and you want Time & Materials then we still insist on starting with a fixed price budget and then approving change orderes for any changes.
-It’s better for us too when we have a process, a contract and expectations set at the start.
+Now, even if you’re a Silicon-Valley or hedge-fund billionaire that has no budget and wants to create a work of art, we still insist on starting with a fixed-price budget and using change orders for any changes.
+It’s better for everyone involved when you have a process, a contract, and expectations set at the start.

-Sign up to see example budgets, example floor plans, or to use the New Avenue system for free here: Get Started
+Sign up to see example budgets and example floor plans or to use the New Avenue system for free: Get Started